 Exercise is an integral part of weight loss.
 With exercise, you gain muscle.
 Your metabolism escalates when you firm up.
 Even if you binge out every so often, you’ll find that you’re able to easily maintain the weight you’ve lost.

-More importantly, weight loss* exercise helps strengthen* you from inside and out.
+More importantly, weight loss exercises help strengthen you from inside and out.
 You’ll have more energy to spare even during hectic days and you’ll have a healthy outlet for your daily frustrations.

 Weight Loss Exercises